Simeon-Azeh/course-management-api/README.md

   Update SMTP credentials in `notificationWorker.js` and allow less secure apps if using Gmail for testing.
 - **Port conflicts:**
   Change the `PORT` in `.env` if needed.
+- **Migration issues:**
+  create new migration files if needed

 ---

+## API Documentation

+- Full API documentation is available at [Swagger UI](http://localhost:5000/api-docs/).
+- All endpoints, request/response examples, and status codes are documented there.

+---

+## Assumptions & Limitations

+- Only managers can assign facilitators and create course offerings.
+- Only facilitators assigned to a course offering can submit activity logs for it.
+- Notifications are sent via email and stored in the database; push notifications are not implemented.
+- Passwords are hashed using bcrypt before storage.
+- The frontend is a simple static SPA; advanced features (e.g., file uploads, analytics) are not included.
+- The system assumes all users have unique emails.
+- Internationalization is limited to English and French.
+- The system requires Redis and MySQL to be running for full functionality.

+---

 ## License

 MIT

+---

+##